Bring Your Own Device (BYOD)

 The students

-• Students will ensure their device is regularly updated and that the required software packages are installed.
+- Students will ensure their device is regularly updated and the required software packages are installed.

-• Students will use their devices as instructed by their teacher.
-Failure to follow teacher instructions will be managed through the ASHS behaviour management policy and may result in a reduction of ICT privileges.
+- Students will use their devices as instructed by their teacher.
+Failure to follow teacher instructions will be managed through the Albany SHS behaviour management policy and may result in a reduction of ICT privileges.

-• Students will back up files onto the OneDrive account provided by the Department of Education.
+- Students will back up files onto the OneDrive account the Department of Education provided.

-• Students will follow all ASHS ICT usage policies while at school or during other school events.
+- Students will follow all Albany SHS ICT usage policies while at school or during other school events.

 The parents and carers